Summer School HISSEMA

 The Faculty of Economics and Management of the Leibniz University Hannover invites local and international students to its Hannover International Summer School of Economics and Management (HISSEMA).
 Get to know Hannover, a mid-sized city in the North of Germany, located not far from Berlin or Hamburg and discover an interesting course offer in an international atmosphere.
-The Summer School has so far been attended by over 200 international students.
+More than 500 students have attended the Summer School so far.
 The program is conducted entirely in English.

 Information about the HISSEMA